 Ahmed expressed her pride in “the five films produced, which were distinguished by exceptional craftsmanship and uniqueness, which opened the horizons for the participants to enter the world of cinema through its wide door and launch their true path.”
 She said: “Today we celebrate a beautiful achievement and promising young cinematic voices.
 We also celebrate five films that are the result of a whole year of effort, diligence, training and follow-up, and any achievement in light of the current challenges in Lebanon is considered a miracle,” noting that “over the past years, the program has produced More than 25 short films between Lebanon and Kuwait, and contributed to empowering more than 120 new talents in the field of cinema, with its many specializations.

-She revealed that “LOYAC” is about to present these films to be shown in local, regional and international festivals, as they address important and vital issues.
+She revealed that “LOYAC” is regarding to present these films to be shown in local, regional and international festivals, as they address important and vital issues.
 Also, one of the distribution companies offered to distribute some films on the most important Arab and international platforms.”
-Ahmed pointed out that “each film is the result of the efforts of an integrated staff, consisting of approximately ten participants, who varied between Lebanese, Palestinians, Syrians, Iraqis and Yemenis, who listed their concerns, obsessions and aspirations, adding To a participant from Senegal and another from Afghanistan who were stuck in Lebanon after the fall of the capital, Kabul, under the control of the “Taliban” movement, so she named her film “The Place”, hoping to “launch a sixth cycle of the program by next year.”
+Ahmed pointed out that “each film is the result of the efforts of an integrated staff, consisting of approximately ten participants, who varied between Lebanese, Palestinians, Syrians, Iraqis and Yemenis, who listed their concerns, obsessions and aspirations, adding To a participant from Senegal and another from Afghanistan who were stuck in Lebanon following the fall of the capital, Kabul, under the control of the “Taliban” movement, so she named her film “The Place”, hoping to “launch a sixth cycle of the program by next year.”

-Commenting on the victory of her film, Marina Farhat, a graduate of business and media management, who also masters the Turkish language, expressed the importance of the wonderful experience she had through the “Loyak” camp, which gave her high self-confidence and enhanced her communication skills, saying: “I decided to enter the field of cinema, I specifically chose to write the script and then write about my life and my rare disease.”
+Commenting on the victory of her film, Marina Farhat, a graduate of business and media management, who also masters the Turkish language, expressed the importance of the wonderful experience she had through the “Loyak” camp, which gave her high self-confidence and enhanced her communication skills, saying: “I decided to enter the field of cinema, I specifically chose to write the script and then write regarding my life and my rare disease.”

-And the 32-year-old continued: “I wanted to raise awareness about the disease “Scleroderma” and the need to detect it early, especially since I did not discover it until three years later.
+And the 32-year-old continued: “I wanted to raise awareness regarding the disease “Scleroderma” and the need to detect it early, especially since I did not discover it until three years later.
 In showing the human being inside me and touching the hearts of the viewers and making them laugh, as our suffering was similar in certain aspects, instead of being satisfied with winning their sympathy.”
 Farhat concluded by expressing her pride and happiness, that her movie “My Body Eats Me” won, along with the Audience Choice Award, “the most precious award for my heart”, with three other awards between screenwriting, photography and editing.

 ============== OMR